Name binding: Rebinding and mutation

-The identifier list is bound to a variable in the first line; in the second, an object (a linked list of strings) is assigned to the variable.
+The identifier list is bound to a variable in the first line; in the second, a linked list of strings is assigned to the variable.
 The linked list referenced by the variable is then mutated, adding a string to the list.
 Next, the variable is assigned the constant null.
 In the last line, the identifier is rebound for the scope of the block.
 Operations within the block access a new variable and not the variable previously bound to list.

-Late static

-Late static binding is a variant of binding somewhere between static and dynamic binding.
-Consider the following PHP example: